gklyne/I-D/app/app.md

 --- abstract

 This specification proposes the
-Archive and Packaging Pointer URI scheme `app`.
+Application and Packaging Pointer URI scheme `app`.

 app URIs can be used to consume or reference hypermedia resources bundled inside a file archive or an